tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:dateIdentified is bdq:Empty, or (2) dwc:dateIdentified contains an invalid value according to ISO 8601, or (3) bdq:includeEventDate=true and dwc:eventDate is not a valid ISO 8601 date; COMPLIANT if the value of dwc:dateIdentified is between bdq:earliestValidDate and bdq:latestValidDate inclusive and either (1) dwc:eventDate is bdq:Empty or bdq:includeEventDate=false, or (2) if dwc:eventDate is a valid ISO 8601 date and dwc:dateIdentified overlaps or is later than the dwc:eventDate; otherwise NOT_COMPLIANT</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:dateIdentified is bdqval:Empty, or (2) dwc:dateIdentified contains an invalid value according to ISO 8601, or (3) bdqval:includeEventDate=true and dwc:eventDate is not a valid ISO 8601 date; COMPLIANT if the value of dwc:dateIdentified is between bdqval:earliestValidDate and bdqval:latestValidDate inclusive and either (1) dwc:eventDate is bdqval:Empty or bdqval:includeEventDate=false, or (2) if dwc:eventDate is a valid ISO 8601 date and dwc:dateIdentified overlaps or is later than the dwc:eventDate; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>